onvasrouler/AREA/backend/README.md

       userId will link the action reaction to a specific discord user by default set your discord id
   - for reaction:
-      we have the content, this define what will be returned in this case it will be the user's repo the prefix will be a message sent before every other
+      we have the content, this define what will be returned in this case it will be the user's repo the message will be a message sent before every other

 - **USAGE 2**:
   ```json